dosreislab/dosreislab.github.io/_posts/2019-01-27-ballntable.md

 If you run the R code you can see the perspective plot evolving from the prior, _f_(_x_,_y_) = 1, for _n_ = 0, into the bell-shaped posterior for _n_ = 30.
 This bell-shaped posterior is our best guess about the position of the coin.
-It turns out to be a very good guess run R code).
+It turns out to be a very good guess!

 ```R
 # Bayes modified ball and table experiment